IMATTUS/websocket_listener/README.md

 #
 You'll need libwebsockets and pthreads library
 #
-For working with json I used:
+To work with json I used:
 https://github.com/DaveGamble/cJSON

-For working with websockets I used this code: https://gist.github.com/martinsik/3654228
+To work with websockets I used this code: https://gist.github.com/martinsik/3654228